Amazon Women in the Mood: Broadcast and reception

 This episode was nominated for an Emmy Award in 2001 for "Outstanding Animated Program (For Programming Less Than One Hour)" but lost to The Simpsons episode "HOMR."
 In 2006, it was named by IGN as the best episode of Futurama, praising it because it is both "crude and hilarious."
 The episode was also noted as the "most hilarious" episode in Futuramas third season by Curve and in the book 5000 Episodes and No Commercials: The Ultimate Guide to TV Shows on DVD.
 In 2013, it was ranked number 10 "as voted on by fans" for Comedy Central's Futurama Fanarama marathon.

 In its initial airing, the episode placed 79th in the Nielsen ratings for primetime shows for the week of January 29 – February 4, 2001.

 Later reviews and critiques of the episode acknowledge the issues of dubious consent and unhealthy ideas about masculinity.
 In 2021, Jonah Schuhart of the Looper writes "much of the episode's humor crosses into borderline misogyny, and even makes light of sexual assault."
-In 2023, Lewis Morton of the Avocado writes "the only people who undergo snu-snu are consenting enthusiastically, but then if you have to go out of your way to explain why something isn’t rape, you're probably already too far."
+In 2023, The Avocado writes "the only people who undergo snu-snu are consenting enthusiastically, but then if you have to go out of your way to explain why something isn’t rape, you're probably already too far."